andreypolyak/beaver-home-config/readme.md

 - outside — balcony light control, person tracking and outside climate
 - settings — open specific settings pages, check updates and other critical information, restart everything

-And 13 additional pages are available from the settings page:
+And 13 additional pages are accessible from the settings page:
 - entities — new and unavailable entities
 - batteries — all battery levels
 - sensors — all sensors